Incumbent Ferguson mayor faces opposition in April election

 The St. Louis suburb announced Thursday that two candidates are running for mayor in the April 4 election — incumbent James Knowles III and councilwoman Ella Jones.
 The election is nonpartisan.

 Knowles was elected to his first three-year term in 2011 and re-elected in April 2014.
-That August, white officer Darren Wilson fatally shot Brown, who was 18, black and unarmed.
+On Aug.
+9 of that year, white officer Darren Wilson fatally shot Brown, who was 18, black and unarmed.

+The shooting led to months of unrest and sometimes violent protests.
+A St. Louis County grand jury and the U.S. Department of Justice found no evidence of wrongdoing by Wilson, who resigned in November 2014.

 Most Read Stories